The Neighbors: Income

 The most common language spoken in the W Flamingo Rd / Lindell Rd

-neighborhood is English, spoken by 50.9% of households.
-Other important languages spoken here include Spanish, Tagalog (the first language of the Philippine region), Korean and Chinese.
+neighborhood is English, spoken by 52.2% of households.
+Other important languages spoken here include Spanish, Tagalog (the first language of the Philippine region), Chinese and Portuguese.